acorea/deep-learning_charity-funding-predictor/README.md

 Run 4: Rerun the hidden layers from Run 2 but with 200 epochs.
  This model resulted in Loss: 0.5548874139785767, Accuracy: 0.731195330619812.
 A negligible improvement in accuracy but increased loss.

-The closest model was run 2/run 4 with either 100 or 200 epochs; ".
-It did not achieve the desired accuracy of 75% but got closest.
+The closest model was run 2/run 4 with either 100 or 200 epochs; it did not achieve the desired accuracy of 75% but got closest.
 All optimization attempts are saved in "AlphabetSoupCharity_Optimization.h5”.

 Summary:

 The results of each of the model attempts did not improve the accuracy enough to reach the desired accuracy rate of 75%.
 In order to improve the model, it would be recommended to check for and remove outliers.
-Another consideration, that may effect results and accuracy, would be looking at changing the number of features.
+Another consideration, that may affect results and accuracy, would be looking at changing the number of features.